kulkarni-rajas/buttermilk/README.md

 - Add a file in ideas directory
 - Name the file in the format GITHUB-PROFILE(Idea Number).EXTENSION
 - Make a PR and ask for review
+- Just wait and hope to be in the first 40,000 people to complete hacktober fest challenge